Table of Contents

-Heat will always be transferred from higher temperature to lower temperature independent of the mode.
+- The heat will always be transferred from higher temperature to lower temperature independent of the mode.
 The energy transferred is measured in Joules (kcal or Btu).
 The rate of energy transfer, more commonly called heat transfer, is measured in Joules/second (kcal/hr or Btu/hr).
-Heat is transferred by three primary modes:

 - Conduction (Energy transfer in a solid)

 - Radiation (Does not need a material to travel through)

 - Conduction is the transfer of energy from the more energetic particles of a substance to the adjacent less energetic ones as a result of interactions between the particles.
 Conduction can take place in solids, liquids, or gases.

 - In gases and liquids, conduction is due to the collisions and diffusion of the molecules during their random motion.

 - In solids, it is due to the combination of vibrations of the molecules in a lattice and the energy transport by free electrons.

 - The rate of heat conduction through a medium depends on the geometry of the medium, its thickness, and the material of the medium, as well as the temperature difference across the medium.